 - 24. DPE will ensure that the SMF is implemented in its entirety or to the extent applicable.
 As described above and as follows in Sections B and C, there are several major tasks that are to be performed by DPE and/or other entities which will assist them to prepare and implement the civil works programs.
-Following identification of the schools for expansion and location of new schools, the major tasks are: - Community and stakeholder consultations, which will provide information on land availability and IP issues.
-The specific tasks may include those described in paragraphs 19 to 21. - Organizing the consultation meetings informing the communities and other stakeholders and organizations.
-Tasks will consists of:
+Following identification of the schools for expansion and location of new schools, the major tasks are: - Community and stakeholder consultations, which will provide information on land availability and SEC9 issues.
+The specific tasks may include those described in paragraphs 19 to 21.

-&lt;sup>8 Records of khas may or may not be available with the district land administration or at the upazila level.
+8 Records of khas may or may not be available with the district land administration or at the upazila level.
 Most often khas lands in the rural areas, which are not significant in amount, are occupied illegally by local influential persons.
 On the other hand, lands belonging to other GOB agencies can be easily identified often because of their presence in the locality.

-&lt;sup>9 As applicable
+9 As applicable